Bowe Bergdahl Fast Facts

 March 3, 2015 - The US military charges Bergdahl with one count each of desertion with intent to shirk important or hazardous duty, and misbehavior before the enemy by endangering the safety of a command, unit or place.

-March 25, 2015 - Bergdahl's attorney, Eugene Fidell, releases a statement outlining his defense of the soldier and containing a two-page letter from Bergdahl describing the torture he endured, which included months spent chained to a bed and further years spent chained on all fours or locked in a cage.
+March 25, 2015 - Bergdahl's attorney releases a statement outlining his defense of the soldier and containing a two-page letter from Bergdahl describing the torture he endured, which included months spent chained to a bed and further years spent chained on all fours or locked in a cage.

 September 18, 2015 - Maj.
 Gen. Kenneth Dahl, the Army general who led the investigation into Bergdahl's actions in Afghanistan, testifies at a preliminary hearing that jail time would be "inappropriate" for Bergdahl.
 Dahl says he interviewed Bergdahl for a day and a half and "did not find any evidence to corroborate the reporting that Bergdahl was...sympathetic to the Taliban," but rather, Bergdahl wanted to call attention to what he considered poor leadership of his unit.

-December 10, 2015 - The second season of the popular podcast, "Serial," premieres, featuring Bergdahl's story, where he speaks for the first time about the nearly five years he spent as a captive of the Taliban.
+December 10, 2015 - The second season of the popular podcast "Serial" premieres, featuring Bergdahl's story.
+He speaks for the first time about the nearly five years he spent as a captive of the Taliban.

 December 14, 2015 - Gen. Robert Abrams, the commander of US Army Forces Command, orders Bergdahl's case to a general court-martial, breaking with the US military officer overseeing Bergdahl's preliminary hearing who recommended that Bergdahl be referred to a special court-martial and face no jail time.